simpleshinobu/visdial-principles/README.md

 # VisDial-principles

-The codes are based on https://github.com/batra-mlp-lab/visdial
+The code is based on https://github.com/batra-mlp-lab/visdial

-Codes will be released as soon as possiple.
+Code will be released as soon as possiple.